Cancer Surveillance

 In Northeastern Pennsylvania, the incidence rate for Non-Hodgkin’s Lymphoma is not statistically different from the average US rate for this cancer site.

-In Northeastern Pennsylvania, the incidence rate for cancer of the body of the uterus (womb) is 37 percent higher than the average US rate for this cancer site: a statistically significant difference.
+In Northeastern Pennsylvania, the incidence rate for cancer of the kidney is is not statistically different from the average US rate for this cancer site.

-In Northeastern Pennsylvania, the incidence rate for cancers of the thyroid gland is 38 percent higher than the average US rate for this cancer site: a statistically significant difference.
+In Northeastern Pennsylvania, the incidence rate for cancers of the thyroid gland is 36 percent higher than the average US rate for this cancer site: a statistically significant difference.

 In Northeastern Pennsylvania, the incidence rate for leukemia (all types combined) is not statistically different from the average US rate for this cancer site.